kylejohnston/memex-core/README.md

 # memex core
-A simple PHP application that reads all images from a directory displays them on a page.
+A simple PHP application that reads all images from a directory and displays them on a page.
 Images are displayed in a simple grid layout using CSS grid.
 Features a CSS-only lightbox and lazy loading with lazysize.js.

 This is a bare bones, starter version of the application.
 View my [memex repository](https://github.com/kylejohnston/memex) to see how I'm using it as my personal [morgue file](https://en.wikipedia.org/wiki/Morgue_file) or flat file – kind of a self-hosted Pinterest that I use for design inspiration.